neursh/wecode-local/README.md

 # WeCode local

 The name is rather misleading, it's only a skin over the WeCode server.
 I stripped like almost everything, only the assignments feature will receive the most support.
 Other stuff on the site? idc.
+So I'll call this a feature.

+A more focused WeCode client.
+Without the annoying slow page load time.
+This is competitive programming, after all.

 ## Preview
 <p align="center">